cspray/annotated-container/README.md

 "How it Works" for a detailed look at the underpinnings of the library.

 :exclamation: **Wiring your dependencies has serious implications.
-It is your responsibility to understand what you're doing when using this library and the Injector!** :exclamation:
+It is your responsibility to understand what you're doing when using this library and the Injector!**

 ## User Guide